aduerig/shumi-chess/README.md

   * Farnsworth 8/14/2025    Reallowed castling so as to play it.
 Fixes some tests. (not sure of the fate of enpassent)
   * Farnsworth 8/15/2025    Fixed "rook promotion bug" (pawn now always promotes to queen).
 Increased baseline minimax time.
 Commented out "Move shouldnt be legal" logic. so as to play it.
 This always comes up around castling.
 Seperated out board initial setup.
   * Farnsworth 8/20/2025    BASELINE 1.
 All tests now pass.
 Most castle bugs now fixed.
 Updated bug log.
 Refactored.
 NOTE: This means the tests don't test enpassant, nor do they test "magical rook appearence3" bug.
+ * Farnsworth 8/22/2025     Jailed the "Magical rook appearence3" By disabling zobrist code, see: "if (board_values.find(engine.game_board.zobrist_key) != board_values.end()) {".
+Simplfied the evaluator to just
+ see material.
+Did not yet remove the ""Magical rook appearence3" bug debug code, awaiting more testing.

 ## current bug log (unless otherwise specified, happens in minimax AI)
   * I think that the pawn masks for check when the king is on the left and right columns is busted (you can move into check)
   * Edge of the board false checkmates.
 Checkmate piece is queen with no support, Kxq not allowed as king move.
 Happens occasionaly.
 Related to above?
 This one seems to alwaus be in left and right columns also.
   * Doesnt recognize three fold position repitition.
-  * Magical rook appearence3 bug: Reproduce: Load fen rnb1kbnr/pppp3p/5qp1/4pp2/8/3PPN2/PPP1BPPP/RNBQK2R w KQkq - 2 5, then move white Nc3.
-Extra rook shows up on f1. (in debug now it crashes with debug displays)
+  * ~~Magical rook appearence3 bug: Reproduce: Load fen rnb1kbnr/pppp3p/5qp1/4pp2/8/3PPN2/PPP1BPPP/RNBQK2R w KQkq - 2 5, then move white Nc3.
+Extra rook shows up on f1. (in debug now it crashes with debug displays)~~
-  * Load fen "4k2r/7p/8/8/8/8/7P/4K2R w KQkq - 0 1" make white pawn move, crash.
+  * ~~Load fen "4k2r/7p/8/8/8/8/8/4K2R w KQkq - 0 1" make white king move, crash.
 Same castling bug as above most likley.
-Happens to black.
+Happens to black in this FEN.~~
   * Doesnt recognize Enpassent (disallowed)
   * Hilarous Runaway Deepening error: (happens when it black is about to be checkmated) ...